PASTOR ESCHOL COSBY

 We still do not know who the old man is.
 He needs fellowship and encouragement,

-so pray the the Cosby's will be able to find him and rejoice together with him
+so pray that the Cosby's will be able to find him and rejoice together with him

 KIND TRIBUTE TO EXCHOL AT AGE 96